emacsway/emacsway/about.rst

     In the queue
     ------------

+    * «SQL Antipatterns.
+Avoiding the Pitfalls of Database Programming.» by Bill Karwin
     * «An Introduction to Database Systems» by C.J.
 Date
+    * «Extreme Programming Explained» by Kent Beck
+    * «Test-Driven Development By Example» by Kent Beck
     * «Applying UML and Patterns: An Introduction to Object-Oriented Analysis and Design and Iterative Development» by Craig Larman
     * «Agile Software Development.
 Principles, Patterns, and Practices.» by Robert C. Martin, James W. Newkirk, Robert S. Koss
-    * «Extreme Programming Explained» by Kent Beck
     * «Implementation Patterns» by Kent Beck
-    * «Test-Driven Development By Example» by Kent Beck
     * «Planning Extreme Programming» by Kent Beck, Martin Fowler
     * «The Clean Coder» by Robert C. Martin
     * «The Definitive Guide to MongoDB» by David Hows, Peter Membrey, Eelco Plugge, Tim Hawkins